Your roof is among your home’s most important assets, quietly covering and protecting you and your family, rain or shine.…

 You also may notice inconsistent shingle coloring or dark spots on your roof; this is another sign your shingles’ granules are wearing away.

 When you’re in your attic, do you notice daylight coming in through the roof boards?
 This is a sure sign the roof decking is rotting and needs repair.

 You also may see signs of moisture in your attic insulation, indicating that water is leaking through your roof.

 If you can’t access your attic, you can also spot rotting decking by walking on your roof (or having a professional do this) and checking for areas that give or feel spongy.

 The only solution to this problem is a complete roof tear-off, decking replacement, and a re-roof.

 Professional Roofing Contractors in MD & VA

 Your roof deserves the best treatment in the business, whether you need a full-scale re-roof or just are concerned about some broken shingles.
-At ARCH Exteriors, we work hard to make sure that we do roofing right, every single time.
+At ARCH Exteriors, we work hard to make sure that all our roof repair and replacement projects are done right, every single time.